deepjaindrj/Nexus_DJS-CSK/README.md

-<h1>The size of ntebook is very large so you can download it view on your local device</h1>
 # Biological Target Status Prediction using LightGBM

 This project involves predicting the `Target_Status` (biological target status) using a LightGBM classifier.
 The model is trained on a biological dataset with various features such as drug and disease information.
 The model can classify the current status of a drug development project, helping researchers and stakeholders make more informed decisions.